-The ophthalmologist determines an appropriate follow-up interval for each patient based on the presence of early symptoms and signs, risk factors, the onset of ocular disease, and the potential rate of progression of a given disease. (high quality, strong recommendation) For example, individuals of African descent might require more frequent examinations because they are at higher risk for an earlier onset and more rapid progression of glaucoma.
+The ophthalmologist determines an appropriate follow-up interval for each patient based on the presence of early symptoms and signs, risk factors, the onset of ocular disease, and the potential rate of progression of a given disease.
+For example, individuals of African descent might require more frequent examinations because they are at higher risk for an earlier onset and more rapid progression of glaucoma.
 It is recommended that patients with the conditions and risk factors noted in Table 3 undergo a comprehensive medical eye evaluation at the listed intervals.

-Comprehensive Adult Medical Eye Evaluation PPP: Diagnosis and Management
+Comprehensive Adult Medical Eye Evaluation PPP